2002 FA Women's Cup final: Doncaster Belles

-Fulham Ladies
+Fulham

 Fulham's competition began with a trip to fellow Southern Division outfit Newport County.
 Having already beaten Newport 14–0 in the league, Fulham this time ran 12 unanswered goals past their hapless opponents.
 "The final score was 12–0 and it could have been more," noted the match report on the Fulham website.
 In the fourth round Fulham faced a trickier assignment at Birmingham City.
 Under the leadership of Queens Park Rangers player Marcus Bignot, Birmingham City's young team were top of the Northern Division and had already beaten Doncaster Belles to qualify for the Premier League Cup final, where they would meet Fulham.
 One goal ahead at half time, Fulham's superior fitness and Marianne Pettersen's eighth hat-trick of the season resulted in a 5–0 win.
 Bignot lamented "our girls were overawed – they were waiting for Fulham to score."

 In the fifth round Fulham routinely dispatched more Northern Division opposition, Coventry City, with an 11–0 win at Nuneaton's Pingles Stadium.
 The quarter final meeting with National Division Everton followed a similar pattern to the earlier win over Birmingham.
-A Margunn Haugenes penalty gave Fulham a one-goal advantage at the interval, before a second half increase in tempo saw them depart Merseyside with a 4–0 win and their place in the semi finals.
+A Margunn Haugenes penalty gave Fulham a one-goal advantage at the interval, before a second half increase in tempo saw them depart Merseyside with a 4–0 win and their place in the semi-finals.
 During the match with Charlton Athletic at Woking's Kingfield Stadium, Pettersen and Kristy Moore put Fulham two goals ahead in the first half, but Charlton reduced the deficit when Astrid Johannessen allowed Fara Williams' tame free kick through her legs.
 According to The Guardian report, "there was always going to come the time to ask a familiar question: how many would Fulham score?"
 Pettersen and Moore added another goal each to seal a 4–1 win.
 Charlton manager Keith Boanas praised the application of his side but admitted they were undone by Fulham's superior fitness.